Proactive Detection Engineering: The Capabilities of the Censys Platform- image 1

 STRATEGY

-Shifting Detection Focus and Internet Reconnaissance
+Shifting the Focus of Detection and Internet Recon

-Waiting for malicious code execution at the endpoint is often too late.
-Modern detection engineering requires intercepting threats during preparation stages: in account management systems, DNS queries, proxy servers, cloud environments, and open Internet infrastructure.
-Censys offers a toolkit that allows for the identification of adversary-controlled infrastructure before it contacts the corporate network.
-Integrating platform data into workflows turns one-time indicators (such as an IP address or an unknown certificate) into reusable, reliable detection patterns.
+Waiting for the execution of malicious code at the endpoint is often too late.
+Modern detection engineering requires intercepting threats at the preparation stages: in account management systems, DNS queries, proxy servers, cloud environments, and the open Internet infrastructure.

 TOOLKIT